sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 mcmctree mcmctre.ctl 2>&1 | tee log_MCMCtree.txt
 ```

-This will start the MCMC sampling and will save a log file valled `log_MCMCtree.txt` with the messages that you will
+This will start the MCMC sampling and will save a log file called `log_MCMCtree.txt` with the messages that you will
 see printed on the screen of the terminal.
 During the first 20,000 iterations, `MCMCtree` will fine-tune the step sizes
 to propose parameter values in the chain.
 Once this burn-in phase is finished, the sampling from the posterior
 will start.
-You will see something like the following on your screen:
+You will see something like the following on your screen then:

 ```